2019-2020 GWIS – RT Officers

 President: Kony Chatterjee

 I’m a PhD student at the College of Textiles at North Carolina State University.
 My research focuses on developing smart electronic textiles (fabrics of the future!).
-Last year, I served as the Membership Secretary at GWIS – Research Triangle, because of which I made some invaluable connections, and realized the strong support that women in STEM can extend to each other.
+I am honored to continue serving as President for GWIS – Research Triangle Chapter.
+I have made some invaluable connections, and realized the strong support that women in STEM can extend to each other.
 I want to continue serving GWIS-RT and help expand STEM outreach work to communities that are sometimes excluded from science.
 Other than science and outreach, I’m very passionate about animal welfare, yoga, and hiking.

 Secretary: Jordan Tabor